nrednav/explorerz/README.md

 Explorerz is a fun, creative and collaborative map building game built to run on the Flow blockchain.

+It was developed over a week, as part of the inaugural [Flow Hackathon](https://flowhackathon.notion.site/Overview-1dba52995ff94301b1efadf8145349bb) in 2023.

 ## Built With

 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)